IBEC-BOX/composer-dev/README.md

-# Command composer-dev for Linux/MacOS
+# Commands composer-dev/composer-local for Linux/MacOS

 This script will help you in developing composer packages

 ## Requirements
+OS:
+- Linux
+- MacOS

+libs:
 - curl
 - jq